1999AZZAR/sakurav2/README.md

 # Sakura V2

-A stripdown version of [SakuraAi-Bloom](https://github.com/1999AZZAR/sakuraAI_Bloom) with more fluid conversational behavior.
+A strip down version of [SakuraAi-Bloom](https://github.com/1999AZZAR/sakuraAI_Bloom) but with more fluid conversational behavior.

 ## Overview